unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not link the definition `a.b.d` as I could not find it in the codebase.
+  I could not find the definition `a.b.d` in the codebase.

 .> link x.doc .a.b.c .a.b.d

   ⚠️

-  I could not link the definition `.a.b.d` as I could not find it in the codebase.
+  I could not find the definition `.a.b.d` in the codebase.

 .> links a.b.c